WHAT IS PROSTATE CANCER?

 As the prostate lies just in front of the rectum, traditionally, prostate biopsies have been performed by passing the biopsy needles through the rectum into the prostate.
 This is known as a Transrectal Prostate Biopsy.
 Unfortunately, the rectum is full of bacteria and studies have reported that the risk of severe infection (sepsis) after prostate biopsies can range between 2 to 10%!
 To mitigate the risks of infection, doctors have tried various measures including giving stronger or multiple antibiotics, or tailoring the antibiotics based on the bacteria grown from a swab of the rectum.
 However, all these techniques have not managed to eliminate the risk of sepsis, and antibiotics themselves can lead to complications including diarrhoea and other digestive issues, allergic reactions and promoting antibiotic resistance.

 An alternative approach is the Transperineal Biopsy.
 In this biopsy technique, the biopsy needle is passed through the skin behind the testicles (known as the perineum), and do not pass through the rectum.
 As skin can be easily cleansed compared to the rectum, the risk of sepsis after a Transperineal Prostate Biopsy is near zero, with data showing a risk of sepsis of less than 0.1%.
 In fact, in Europe, it is the recommended technique for prostate biopsy (as per the European Association of Urology practice guidelines) ahead of the traditional biopsy through the rectum.
-Dr Tan Teck Wei, consultant urologist at Urohealth Medical Clinic, introduced Transperineal Biopsy under local anaesthesia in the region.
+Dr Tan Teck Wei, senior consultant urologist at Urohealth Medical Clinic, introduced Transperineal Biopsy under local anaesthesia in the region.
 With good local anaesthesia nerve blocks (and sometimes with light sedation), the entire biopsy can be done in the clinic, usually through two tiny punctures in the skin of the perineum.

 WHY DO IT WITH US?